RobinManoli/elma-imager/README.md

 If you don't use the asterisk symbol * in the -o output option the .png will be a sprite map instead of a sequence of images.
 You shouldn't use the options -l --lev, -w --width, or -h --height here, so that the edges will be set automatically.
 Unless you have rendered a version of this .rec before and know the width and height.
 Then just exclude -l level and set -w and -h.
-This can be slow, because it first renders with a large frame to find the edges.
+Finding edges can be slow, because the program first renders a sequence of large frames.
 The output will not be cut exactly at the edges, but instead with the kuski in the center.
 ```sh
 elma-imager-win.exe -r elmapath/rec/myrec.rec -o myproject/path/myrec.png -s 10 -e 100
 ```